haffout-imane/ft_printf/README.md

 ---

-### ☕ Powered by:

-- Ubuntu 22.04 — my trusty dev battleground
-- GCC 11.2 — the compiler that listens (most of the time)
-- Vim — because I like living dangerously
-- Coffee — without it, this project wouldn’t exist

----

 ### 💡 Tips & Tricks:
 - 🔄 Don’t forget to use va_end()
 Always pair your va_start() with a va_end().
 Skipping it?
 That’s how segfaults happen 👻